 To get an estimated adult weight we add the weight of both parents and divide by 2.
 Many puppies generally end up within ten pounds of that calculation.
 For example: If mom weighs 40 and Dad weighs 60, 40+60=100 pounds.
 100/2=50 so the dogs from this litter would weigh 45-55 pounds.
 The biggest pups of the litter will tend toward the high end and the smallest toward the small end of the range.
 Because we are breeding mixed breeds and we use different size parents puppies can sometimes end up the size of a grandparent.
 We can not guarantee a puppy's adult size.
 We tell you our best estimated size guess but please be aware that a puppy from any given liter can be larger or smaller than one of their parents if the grandparents genetics creep in.
 We typically have a good idea if this is the case by the time the puppies are chosen around 6 weeks of age but we do not guarantee size.

 How much do these puppies cost?
-Our puppies cost $2000.
-That price includes a two year health guarantee for hips, elbows, eyes.
+Most of our puppies cost $2000.
+We may on occasion have a special litter that will be priced higher.
+This price includes a two year health guarantee for hips, elbows, eyes.
 We follow an early neuro-stimulation program and we facilitate socialization with kids of all ages, other pets, and adults from the moment of birth.
 They are born and raised in our family room with our constant supervision using the Puppy Culture method of training.
 All of these experiences help your puppy develop a strong, resilient nervous and immune system that will help make for a smooth transition to a new home.

 What does my puppy come home with?
 We will send you home with a blanket and or toy scented with mom and litter-mates' smell.
-Lifes abundance "Buffalo Bully Stick" Training Clicker $20 gift card to be used on your next order of puppy food 2 year health guarantee Veterinarian Health check exam
+Lifes abundance "Buffalo Bully Stick" Training Clicker 2 year health guarantee Veterinarian Health check exam

 Can we visit puppies We don't have any litter visits before five weeks.
 It is too stressful for our mamas to have strangers in their 'nest' area before that time and we need to limit exposure to devastating and rampant dog diseases.
 We are happy to send photos and videos!
 You may meet your puppy if you are on that specific litter reservation list on Family Match Day (usually between 5 and 6 weeks of age).